DOM Manipulation

 • CSS transitions in progress

-Replace is faster but destroys existing state.
-Use it for static content or when you want a clean slate.
+Direct replacement modes (outer and inner) are faster but destroy existing state.
+Use them for static content or when you want a clean slate.

 Default Mode

-The default mode is morph.
+The default mode is outerMorph (alias: morph).
 You rarely need to change it unless you have specific requirements.

 Convenience Methods